St Luke’s Healthcare for the Clergy has been supporting the health and wellbeing of the Anglican clergy for nearly 125 years.

 The charity was established by Canon William Henry Cooper in 1892 as St Luke’s Hostel, later becoming St Luke’s Hospital for the Clergy.
 The hospital had a very high reputation for its compassionate and caring treatment.
 The consultants gave their time free of charge and running costs were covered by donations from trusts, parishes, livery companies, individuals and legacies.

 The consultants remained loyal to St Luke’s and today the charity has over 100 eminent ‘honorary consultants’ in the fields of medicine, surgery, psychiatry and psychology.
-They provide advice and treatment to the clergy and their families free of charge, and resources for dioceses.
+They provide advice and second opinions and sometimes help with early diagnosis for the clergy and their families.

 Although we no longer run a hospital, our vision is clear – for Anglican clergy to be healthy in mind and body, able to serve their parish and community to their full potential.